CodeRahman/web102_prework/README.md

 * [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 * [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [ ] I added a search component to check for the games.

 ## Video Walkthrough